Rigby offense goes cold as Trojans fall to Eagle in boys basketball state opener

 Clank!

-Players murmuring under their breath as shots rolled off the rim or ricocheted off the backboard and into a defender’s grasp.
+Players murmuring under their breath as shots roll off the rim or ricochet off the backboard and into a defender’s grasp.

-Rigby players won’t easily forget Thursday’s 5A boys basketball state tournament opener at the Ford Idaho Center in Nampa, when shots wouldn’t drop and the Trojans' season goal of a state championship started slipping away with each miss.
+Rigby players won’t easily forget the March 5, 5A boys basketball state tournament opener at the Ford Idaho Center in Nampa, when shots wouldn’t drop and the Trojans’ season goal of a state championship started slipping away with each miss.

 Eagle was the beneficiary, and with each Rigby miss, the Mustangs were energized.
 By the time it was finally over, Eagle had rallied for a 51-43 win, sending the Trojans into the consolation bracket and leaving a talented group of seniors wondering what happened.